 And that’s probably why many FBA course sellers are now pivoting to an agency model of creating Amazon businesses for you.

-If you watch his sales videos, there are still outlandish (and bordering illegal) claims being made about how you can profit some crazy amount in the first few months.
+If you watch his sales videos, there are outlandish (and illegal) claims being made about how you can profit some crazy amount in the first few months.
+Still the same old claims about how much you can earn.

-But it works because there are just as many people looking for easy money.
-Shame on the buyers for not bothering to sit down, think about it and ask some basic questions.
+But it works because there are so many lazy and scared people looking for easy money.
+Shame on the buyers for not bothering to sit down, think about it and ask some basic common sense business questions.

 If you really, really want to find a full-service Amazon agency, I can introduce you to honest and ethical ones that are run by very smart and sharp people.